Updated September 26th, 2020.

 If you have returned from Peru on a repatriation flight to the UK, you will need to provide your journey and contact details, as well as self isolating for 14 days.

 Unlike many other Latin American countries, there is currently no curfew in place across the country.
+However, people have been asked to respect social distancing rules, stay at home when possible and avoid public transport.

 If you have any new information which is not in this article or see something that needs updating please let us know in our Facebook community!